GkChris/Boilerplate.Beta.Core/README.md

 - Handle events using `KafkaMessageHandler` or `SignalRMessageHandler`.
-- Register new services or repositories in `Infrastructure/Extensions/ApplicationServiceExtensions.cs`.
+- Register new services or repositories in `Infrastructure/Extensions/CoreDependenciesExtension.cs`.
+- Apply rate limiting policies per endpoint using `[EnableRateLimiting("policy")]`.

-## 12. Common Pitfalls
+## 13. Common Pitfalls

 Coming soon

-## 13. Testing
+## 14. Testing

+Test endpoints are available under `Application/Controllers/TestControllers`:
+- `RateLimitingTestController` provides endpoints to test rate limiting and timeout functionality
+- `ApiErrorTestController` for error handling scenarios
+- `ProtectedTestController` for authentication/authorization testing

-No tests are currently implemented under `Boilerplate.Beta.Core.Tests`.
+No unit tests are currently implemented under `Boilerplate.Beta.Core.Tests`.
 Testing strategy is left to the developer.

-## 14. License
+## 15. License

 Boilerplate.Beta.Core is licensed under the MIT License.
 See [LICENSE](https://github.com/GkChris/Boilerplate.Beta.Core?tab=MIT-1-ov-file) for more details.